Last Updated on January 11, 2025

-It had been our first European winter for quite a while and, by mid-January, I was done with grey skies and below zero temperatures.
-I just needed a little bit of sun and maybe some turquoise sea.
-A trip to the Canary Islands could be a possibility or could we maybe get a direct flight to Qatar?
+It had been our first European winter for quite a while, and by mid-January, I was done with grey skies and below-zero temperatures.
+I needed a bit of sun and maybe some turquoise sea.
+A trip to the Canary Islands could be a possibility, or could we maybe get a flight to somewhere in Asia?

 I can’t exactly explain then how it was that we came to be standing on a cold, drafty platform in mid-February about to board a train to Berlin.
 Clearly, something had gone awry in the planning.
 Nevermind, though, I told myself – I love Berlin.
 The coolest of cool cities.
 We could wrap up warm and wander the streets and parks admiring the street art and testing out the playgrounds.